Create an Event

 If your event has a website where attendees can get more information, enter the full URL in the Related Website URL field.
 The web address will be hyper-linked on the event detail page in the calendar.

 Every event requires an image that is displayed in the listing views (and the event detail page if you choose).
 You can upload your own high quality image when creating an event.
-Note that the minimum required size for images is 1000px wide x 668px tall.
-But, no problem if you don't have an image that size – the system offers a large gallery of campus images.
+Note that the minimum required size for images is 1000 pixels wide by 668 pixels tall.
+But, no problem if you don't have an image that size — the system offers a large gallery of campus images.

 After you have uploaded or selected an image, you will provide a brief description of your image in the Image Description field.
 This will be used both as image "alt" text and optionally as the image caption.
 If you select an image from the suggested list, this field will be pre-populated with tags but you may edit as needed.